Advanced PLC Course ONLINE

 In order to enrol in this course you must have:

-- A valid Unrestricted Australian Electrical Licence OR Competency in UEECD0007 (we can provide it at no extra cost)
+- A Valid Unrestricted Australian Electrical Licence / Competency in UEECD0007 (we can provide it at no extra cost)

 You will need to have an email address, a laptop and a reliable internet connection.
 You will also need access to a computer with Windows operating system.

-You will receive a Nationally Recognised Certificate for Advanced PLC Course
+You will receive a Nationally Recognised Certificate upon successful course completion.

 Ausinet, as a Registered Training Organisation (RTO), recognises the Australian Qualifications Framework qualifications and Statements of Attainment issued by any other Australian RTO.
 You are encouraged to submit requests for credit from previous studies when enrolling to ensure that you are not enrolling in units you may not need to undertake.
 If you have completed units at other RTO and you think they may count towards the award requirements of the course you are enrolled in at Ausinet, submit an official copy of your results for the units you have undertaken.
 Credit transfer may fast-track your course.